ID: PMRREP35761| 183 Pages | 22 Oct 2025 | Format: PDF, Excel, PPT* | Healthcare

 AI-based platforms can alert farmers to potential outbreaks in real time, allowing for prompt intervention and reducing mortality rates.
 For example, recent trials in Southeast Asia using sound recognition algorithms have successfully predicted early-stage respiratory disease in broiler flocks, improving flock health management.

-In 2025, several companies in Asia Pacific and Europe launched amino-acid-fortified feed solutions that improve feed conversion ratios and reduce the risk of nutritional deficiencies.
+In 2025, several companies in the Asia Pacific and Europe launched amino-acid-fortified feed solutions that improve feed conversion ratios and reduce the risk of nutritional deficiencies.
 This creates opportunities for poultry medicine firms to expand into functional feed additives, probiotics, and complementary health supplements.

 Pharmaceuticals are expected to account for a share of nearly 68.6% in 2025, backed by their proven efficacy, accessibility, and versatility in managing a wide range of bacterial, viral, and parasitic infections.
 Antibiotics, anti-inflammatories, and other chemical formulations can quickly control disease outbreaks, which is essential in large-scale poultry operations where even small losses can have significant economic impacts.